 From this point on I have a clearer memory of events, and a better appreciation of being Canadian.
 I enjoyed school, which I had not, in Hungary.
 I was a good student.
 I was able to attend university through bursaries and grants.
 I also obtained summer jobs which helped pay for the rest of my education.
 No surprise – I was majoring in English Literature.
 And while at university, I met the love of my love.
 After graduation, I also had the good fortune to acquire a job with the Federal Government at Health Canada.

 Husband and I travelled together for the first time to Hungary in 1978.
-I became aware what ‘freedom’ really meant and, how my life was blest with opportunities because I was brought to Canada; in Hungary, such prospects would never have been available to me.
+I became aware what ‘freedom’ really meant and, how my life was blessed with opportunities because I was brought to Canada; in Hungary, such prospects would never have been available to me.
 Upon my return, I unabashedly wrote a letter to our then Prime Minister, Pierre Elliot Trudeau, declaring my pride in being a Canadian Citizen, and that it was now I, who made the choice to live in this country.

-My career as a Federal Civil Servant in Ottawa, Canada’s Capital City continued for thirty years until my retirement.
+My career as a Federal Civil Servant continued for thirty years until my retirement.
 I benefited from a number of promotions working in social service programs.
 In the second half of my career I was a national program and project manager.
 My learnings over these years were unparalleled.
 This was a country that valued the well-being and welfare of its citizens – from the young to the elderly.
 Contributions were provided to vast and varying community groups, organizations and institutions to assist with alleviating family violence.
-Overseeing national projects, I traveled to each of the provinces across Canada from St. John’s, Newfoundland to Victoria, British Columbia.
+Overseeing national projects, I travelled to each of the provinces across Canada from St. John’s, Newfoundland to Victoria, British Columbia.
 I experienced ongoing occasions whereby I met men and women of diverse cultures, nationalities, faiths and political philosophies – each committed to help make Canada a safer place for families.

 Shortly after retirement, Husband, the Reverend Duncan Scott Kennedy and I moved from Ottawa to Cornwall, Ontario.
 He had come full circle, back to his Scottish roots in Glengarry.
 And then without warning, the love of my life suddenly died, all too soon.